derekjchow/kelvin/tests/uvm/README.md

 # Kelvin UVM Testbench

-This document describes the structure and usage of the UVM testbench for verifying the `RvvCoreMiniAxi` DUT.
+This document describes the structure and usage of the UVM testbench for verifying the `RvvCoreMiniVerificationAxi` DUT.

 ## Overview

 This testbench provides a basic UVM environment to:
-* Instantiate the `RvvCoreMiniAxi` DUT.
+* Instantiate the `RvvCoreMiniVerificationAxi` DUT.
 * Connect AXI Master, AXI Slave, and IRQ interfaces to the DUT.
 * Provide basic stimulus generation via UVM sequences.
 * Include a simple reactive AXI Slave model.